iiasa/message-ix-models/doc/global/source/message_DB_new_features.rst

 ----

 - per-item changelog and annotations (old/new values, user, date-time, script, comments)
+- **to do:** function to automatically undo specific changes
-- import any changes directly from original data sources (using specific Java functions, or any Python data-processing script plus a Java interface)
+- import set and parameter changes directly from original data sources

+  + import changes using Excel spreadsheet following the IAMC-template
+  + using any Python/R data-processing script plus a Java interface
+  + (for technology cost projection: import changes from Nils' Excel spreadsheet using Java)
+  + using "manual" Java functions

+- includes sanity checks ("forgotten" technologies or years, nonsensical values, etc.)
+- **to do:** include more sanity checks ("forgotten" technologies or years, nonsensical values, etc.)
 - **to do:** restructure changelog as relational database
-- import list of set and parameter changes using Excel spreadsheet following the IAMC-template
-- import list of parameter changes using Nils' Excel spreadsheet for technology cost projection
-- **to do:** import any changes directly from original data sources (using an R-interface, etc.)
-- includes sanity checks (“forgotten” technologies or years, nonsensical values, etc.)
-- **to do:** include more sanity checks (“forgotten” technologies or years, nonsensical values, etc.)

-Cut and merge Message datastructure
+Compare, cut and merge Message datastructure
 ----

 - compare entire datasets (by set elements and parameter values)